bus

 It was established in 1985 in response to local requests and is known as a "petition station."

-Station is located in the center of Hanamaki City , about 5km west of Shin-Hanamaki Station.
+is located in the central urban area of Hanamaki CityHanamaki Station, about 5 km west of Shin-Hanamaki Station.

-If you're traveling by train, Kamaishi Line from Shin-Hanamaki Station and arrive at Hanamaki Station in about 8 minutes.
+If you are traveling by train,KamaishiLine from Shin-Hanamaki Station and arrive at Hanamaki Station in about 8 minutes.

-to get off the Tohoku Shinkansen at Kitakami Station or Morioka Station, which are next to Shin-Hanamaki Station, and transfer to the Tohoku Main Line to head for Hanamaki Station Tohoku Main Line trains run about once every 30 minutes, and the journey from Kitakami Station to Hanamaki Station takes about 10 minutes
+If your destination is Hanamaki Station,it's better to get off the Tohoku Shinkansen at Kitakami Station or Morioka Station, which are next to Shin-Hanamaki Station, and transfer to the Tohoku Main Line to reach Hanamaki Station.

-Hanamaki Station is served by both the Tohoku Main Line, which runs north-south through the city, and the Kamaishi Line, which connects Hanamaki Station with Kamaishi Station on the Pacific coast.
-Hanamaki Station
+Hanamaki Station is served by both the Tohoku Main Line, which runs north-south through the city, and the Kamaishi Line, which connects

-the only airport in Iwate Prefecture Japan Airlines (JAL) operates direct flights from Sapporo (New Chitose), Osaka (Itami), and Fukuoka.
+Japan Airlines (JAL) operates direct flights from Sapporo (New Chitose), Osaka (Itami), and Fukuoka.

 Fuji Dream Airlines (FDA) also operates direct flights from Nagoya (Komaki) and Kobe.

-Choose a bus depending on your destination.
+Choose the bus that best suits your destination.

-Although there is a station called "Hanamaki Airport Station" on the JR Tohoku Main Line, it is about 4km from the station to the airport terminal building , so walking is not recommended.
+Although there is a station called "Hanamaki Airport Station" on the JR Tohoku Main Line,it is about 4km from the station to the airport terminal building, so walking is not recommended.

 Galaxy Railroad?

-The monument is based on "Night on the Galactic Railroad," a novel written by
+Kenji Miyazawa, a poet and children's author from HanamakiThe monument is based on "Night on the Galactic Railroad," written by

-There is also a monument to "Goosh the Cellist" in front of the station.
+There is also a monument to "Goosh the Cellist" in front of the station

 Walk to the Miyazawa Kenji Memorial Museum

-" Kenji Memorial Hall Entrance " nearby (at the foot of the mountain), and it is also possible to access the area by the Tsuchizawa Line of the Hanamaki City Community Bus, but the bus only runs six times a day, so you can't rely on it too much
+"Kenji Memorial Hall Entrance" nearby (at the foot of the mountain), and it is also accessible by the Tsuchizawa Line of the Hanamaki City Community Bus, but there are only 6 buses a day, so you can't rely on it too much.

-as well as his personal belongings and handwritten manuscripts.
+including some of his personal belongings and handwritten manuscripts.

 Wildcatken